-Nobody likes to be interrupted for a sales pitch, or to be treated like a number.
+Nobody likes to be interrupted for a sales pitch.
 Instead, your ideal customers want to see thoughtful, compelling content that will help them make the best choice for what they need.

 The best way to turn strangers into friends (or loyal customers) is to build trust; that’s the driving philosophy behind inbound marketing.

-The inbound methodology breaks the sales process into four stages:
+The inbound methodology breaks the sales process into three stages:

 Attract: Help potential leads and customers find your website by offering answers to their questions.